// How Do I Forecast Profitable Growth?

 How much can you spend on advertising before profit disappears?

-• What happens if we increase ad spend by $100,000?
+• What happens if I spend more?

-• Should we push harder or pull back?
+• Should I scale, or pull back?

 // What is MER?